-"Truly, I say to you, as you did it to one of the least of these my brothers and sisters, you did it unto Me." §
+"Truly, I say to you, as you did it to one of the least of these my brothers and sisters, you did it unto Me." [\[t\]](#)

-Therefore, let us joyfully embrace the first sign of the Holy Fast today, even as we prepare to feast one last time on our favorite meats.
+Therefore, my beloved brothers and sisters in Christ, let us joyfully embrace the first sign of the Holy Fast today, even as we prepare to feast one last time on our favorite meats.

-Let us embrace a life of service to others - without regard to their persons, their privilege, or their poverty; for the sun shines on all, even as the rain falls on all without regard.
+Let us embrace a life of service to others, without regard to their persons.
+For the sun shines on all, even as the rain falls on all without prejudice.

-Let us extend our communion with God - the Holy Communion we experience in the Church - beyond the walls of the Church.
-To everyone.
+Let us extend our communion with God - the Holy Communion we experience in the Church - beyond the walls of the Church, and to every person we meet.